 H3: Populist parties that are part of the government in the context of the fourth wave will be less radical in terms of discourse than populist parties that had governing power in the third wave.

-Populist parties might behave different given the historical context.
+Populist parties might behave differently given the historical context.
 When adding an institutional variable this effect might also differ.
-However, the relationship between institutional context and the radicalization of populist parties has not been studied as comprehensively.
+However, the relationship between institutional context and the radicalization of populist parties has not been studied comprehensively.
 This potential relationship will be discussed in the upcoming paragraph of the research, starting by exploring the relatedness between populism and democratic stability.

 Populism and institutional context

 Within the group of researchers that believe populists will radicalize in government, there is also a sub-group which believes populism is dangerous to democracy itself.
 Finchelstein and Urbinati (2018) have stated that populism resembles fascism in some regards, although they are not identical.
 Furthermore, Finchelstein (2017) has claimed that populism wants to undermine democracy without destroying it.
 This is in line with the thesis of Muno and Pfeiffer (2022) who believe that populism in government will lead to democratic backsliding and can sometimes turn a democracy into an electoral autocracy.
-When populists obtain power they proceed with something called ‘state capture’.
+When populists obtain power, they proceed with something called ‘state capture’.
 This is the process of putting loyal followers into key institutional positions (Pappas, 2019).

 Chesterley and Roberti (2018) show that populists capture institutions when they lack resilience.
-For this reason voters might elect a populist when they know institutions are strong, because that allows them to make a different choice in a later election cycle.
+For this reason, voters might elect a populist when they know institutions are strong, because that allows them to make a different choice in a later election cycle.
 Weyland (2020) adds a second factor that can cause autocratization, this variable entails recourse windfall or the successful response to a crisis.
 According to his view this would give a populist leader the mandate to remove obstacles to autocratic rule (Weyland 2020).
 Institutional resilience influences the demand side of populism.
-However the form of institutions and the system as a whole, might influence populism from the supply side as well.
+However, the form of institutions and the system as a whole, might influence populism from the supply side as well.

 There is a lack of literature regarding the question of whether proportionality or presidentialism influences the chances of a populist leader radicalizing.
 However, based on the nature of these two systems, it could be expected that they influence populist behavior.
 In parliamentary systems the adopted policies reflect a compromise amongst the parties that have formed a coalition (Martin and Vanberg, 2014).
 Within the context of the third and especially the fourth wave populist parties have grown and rejected their extreme and undemocratic tendencies.
 This made some of these populist parties more acceptable as potential coalition partners.
 However, within a parliamentary system these parties would still have been willing to compromise.
 Therefore, it could be expected that populist parties in parliamentary systems moderate their tone.